StevenDavid/lambda-layer-tokenization/README.md

 ## Step 6: Create Serverless Application

-Let’s build the Serveless application which contains API gateway for API management, Lambda Function for application code, Lambda Layer to import reusable code that you created earlier and Cognito user pool for API authentication
+Let’s build the Serveless application which contains API gateway for API management, Lambda Function for application code, Lambda Layer to import reusable code that we created earlier and Cognito user pool for API authentication

 **Step 6.1** Go to CustomerApp directory which has Serverless Application code and SAM template.